lixinW/ship-hats-docs/migration/ship-hats-migration-overview.md

 ## Why this Change is Essential
 Atlassian is sunsetting the support for self-hosted Bitbucket and Bamboo.
 Therefore, we must replace these tools.

-We are taking the opportunity to move to a SaaS model that enables you to enjoy the benefits of a more progressive CI/CD product with value-added features.
-Moving from self-hosted COTS to SaaS also enables us to focus our engineering efforts on supporting you with more comprehensive CI/CD templates and other resources to help you get started faster.
+We are taking the opportunity to move to GitLab (a SaaS model) that enables you to enjoy the benefits of a more progressive CI/CD product with value-added features.
+Moving from self-hosted COTS to GitLab also enables us to focus our engineering efforts on supporting you with more comprehensive CI/CD templates and other resources to help you get started faster.

 ## Key Benefits